The Lasso with general Gaussian designs with applications to hypothesis testing: Preliminaries

 \subsection{The $\alpha$-smoothed Lasso}

 Controlling the debiased Lasso (Theorem \ref{ThmDBLasso}) will require a smoothing argument in which we replace the $\ell_1$-penalty by a differentiable approximation.
-In anticipation of this, we study the smoothed and non-smoothed Lasso in a unified way.
+We call the estimator using the differentiable approximation the $\alpha$-\emph{smoothed Lasso}.
+Throughout the appendix, all theory is developed for non-smoothed and smoothed Lasso in a unified way.
 Results about the Lasso estimate and residual will be instances of these general results.

 For $\alpha > 0$, define the Moreau envelope of the $\ell_1$-norm

 and define $\sfM_0(\mytheta) = \|\mytheta\|_1$.
 Notice that this coincides with the H\"uber loss.
 In particular, for all $\mytheta \in \reals^p$,